jadecobra/python_tdd_exercises/source/exceptions/type_error/TypeError.rst

   the test passes

-I have to call a :ref:`function<functions>` in a way that matches its definition or I get TypeError_
+I have to call a :ref:`function<what is a function?>` in a way that matches its definition or I get TypeError_

 =================================================================================
 :yellow:`REFACTOR`: make it better